The beginning stance

 So next we hit the bumble bees.
 This was met with lots more enthusiasm on Rosie's part and Brookie loved it too.
 We returned to the bees a few times during the day.

-I was the only adult who would go on the teacups with the girls.
-They are very spinny.
-I would venture to say almost sickeningly so.
-The girls had a wonderful time.
 And then it was on to the carousel.
 The girls chose two cats to ride.
 There is just something about a carousel, isn't there?
 The music, the animals/horses, the motion - they loved it.

 While Rosie and I braved the rollercoaster, Brookie had a solitary sail on the S. S. Bellringer.
 The water was rough but she managed a safe journey.